DDMAL/VIM/README.md

 VIM requires Docker Engine with Compose V2.
 VIM's Docker Compose configuration is written according to the Compose Specification.

 After cloning this repository, set up a local `.env` file.
-Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD` and the `DJANGO_SECRET_KEY`.
 Verify the values of the `DEVELOPMENT`, `HOST_NAME`, and `PORT` variables.
 For local development ONLY, these should be set to "true", "localhost", and "8000" respectively.

 ```console
 > docker compose build